UCR-Robotics/ee144/docs/lab4bonus.rst

 Overview
 --------
 This is a bonus programming assignment following the topic of Forward Kinematics in Lab 4.
-The score of this assignment (a maximum of 20 bonus points) will be added in the midterm score.
+The score of this assignment (100 bonus points) will be added as a 10% bonus.
-The problem is to derive and code the forward kinematics of the arm shown in Fig 4.18 in the textbook using the D-H formulation (10 points) and the PoE formula (10 points).
+The problem is to derive and code the forward kinematics of the arm shown in Fig 4.18 in the textbook using the D-H formulation (50 points) and the PoE formula (50 points).

 Please follow the instructions as listed below.

 - Please use exactly the same file name and function name for submission.

-- Note that this time you need to return the final transformation matrix T, as opposed to position only in Lab 4.
+- Note that this time you need to return **the final transformation matrix T**, as opposed to position only in Lab 4.

 - There will be 5 test cases for each approach on autograder.
-  All scripts will be double checked and the final score may be manually adjusted.
+  All scripts will be double checked.

-- It is required to use the PoE and the D-H parameters to solve the problem.
+- It is required to use the **PoE** and the **D-H parameters** to solve the problem.
   In other words, PoE approach must be used in the ``forward_kinematics_poe.py`` script, and D-H approach must be used in the ``forward_kinematics_dh.py`` script.
   Otherwise penalty will apply and points will be deducted.

-- Since this is a bonus, and to be fair with everyone, there will be no late submission option available, and we will not offer the kind of feedback we gave to Lab 4.
+- Since this is a bonus, and to be fair with everyone, there will be no late submission option available, and we will not offer the kind of feedback we gave for Lab 4.

 - No need to submit the lab report, as this is not a regular lab assignment.